Simple Characterizations of Potential Games and Zero-sum Games: Main Results

-For an example of two-player games, the cycle condition requires checking the values of a function of four variables, while the integral test for potential games requires checking the values of a function of two variables---this implies a significant reduction of the computational complexity.
+Thus, the cycle condition requires checking the values of a function of four variables, while the integral test for potential games requires checking the values of a function of two variables---this implies a significant reduction of the computational complexity.
 For instance, if we numerically compare two functions at $n$ different points, the number of equalities to be checked under our test is order $n^2$, while this number under the cycle condition test becomes order $n^4$ (see the related discussion on p.200 in \citet{Hino11}).
-Note as well that in \citet{HandR14} we prove a cycle-like condition for games which are zero-sum equivalent.
+Note as well that in \citet{HandR2017} we prove a cycle-like condition for games which are zero-sum equivalent.

 } \end{remark}

 If $S$ is a finite set and $m$ is the counting measure, then the integral test for potential games becomes the condition by \citet{Sandholm10}.
 For the convenience of the reader, we provide a two-player version. \begin{cor}[\citealt{Sandholm10}] A two player game with payoff matrices $(A,B)$ is a potential game if and only if